stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-12-devops-interview-questions-part-1.md

 ## Conclusion

-The problems above can also serve as a segue into more detailed topics, such as `What is a file descriptor?`, `What else can you find in the /proc/ folder?`, `What are permissions?` and so on, making the interview process even more fluid and less nerve breaking.
+The problems above can also serve as a segue into more detailed topics, such as `What is a file descriptor?`, `What else can you find in the /proc/ folder?`, `What are permissions?` and so on, making the interview process more fluid and less nerve breaking.

 This will be a multi-part series of posts containing various DevOps/Linux interview questions, so make sure to come back for more if this one caught your interest.